fsargento629/realista/README.md

 ### Priority

-- property id as a uint, not string
-- func to get area and E rating from features string
-- Iterate through all of lisbon (maybe just each neighbourhood?)
+- Start python frontend code.
+- Go function to create pandas dataframe (it does not have to be pandas)

 ### Near future plans

-- Investigate analytics options in go (or maybe just use python)
+- Implement front end service
+- Populate csv with all of Lisbon
+- postgresql with go as the basis for storing ALL data about house prices at each day

 ### Long term plans

-- Use plotly and dash to deploy analytics
+- Figure out a way to store the database, and of comparing 2 databases (to get a timeline of a house)
+- Scraper for bpi and idealista as well